-Children educated outside their chronological age group
+#11 Children educated outside their chronological year group

-Permission to submit an application for a child to be educated out of his/her age group will be considered by governors on an individual basis and will only be granted in exceptional circumstances.
-Once permission has been granted, the application must be made via the usual application processes and will be subject to the Oversubscription Criteria.
+Permission to submit an application for a child to be educated out of his/her age group should be requested by email, or otherwise in writing, to the school office.
+Parents/carers must state clearly why they feel admission to a different year group is in the child's best interests and may provide recent professional evidence to support this.
+The request will be considered by our Local Governing Body's Admissions Committee.
+If permission is granted, the application must be made via the usual application processes and will be subject to the Oversubscription Criteria.